-Main drawback of Postman is that you have to build custom XML request message same as JMeter.
+1. Unlike SoapUI, you have to build custom XML request message in Postman (same as JMeter).

 However, Postman has an easy-to-go interface to build the XML request.
 It consists of four parts – URL, Methods, Headers and Body.

-Another drawback is it’s limited features.
-If you just want to see that the web service is working fine or not, then it is a good option but not for advanced level of testing.
+If you want to see that the web service is working properly or not, Postman is a good option.
+But SoapUI supports more advanced level of testing.

-Also building SOAP request is little bit tricky.
-To know step by step process to make SOAP request, click here.
+3. And building SOAP request in Postman is little bit tricky.
+(Click here to know step by step process to make SOAP request).